siegfriedkaidisch/bgw-exciton-plotter/README.md

 ## Known issues

-For a list of known issues please see the `issues page on GitHub <https://github.com/siegfriedkaidisch/bgw-exciton-plotter/issues>`_, otherwise please open a new issue.
+For a list of known issues please see the [issues page on GitHub](https://github.com/siegfriedkaidisch/bgw-exciton-plotter/issues), otherwise please open a new issue.